-The next Scottish Budget will be another one year settlement which makes it difficult to undertake medium term financial planning and get a clearer sense of the Scottish Government's spending priorities.
-Post Brexit, there will need to be a revised UK Spending Review.
-This will, in particular need to consider the budgets associated with returned spending areas such as Agriculture and Regional Assistance.
-From a Scottish perspective, many of these returned powers may become the responsibility of the Scottish Parliament, putting greater pressure on the resources available.
+The next Scottish Budget is expected to be a 3 year settlement which should help to inform medium term financial planning and get a clearer sense of the Scottish Government's spending priorities.
+This is dependent on the UK Governments ability to publish a three year settlement and may need to be updated for any post Brexit impacts.
 As previously highlighted, it is also anticipated that the greatest pressure over the current Spending Review Period will continue to fall on day to day revenue expenditure.

 As in recent years, this operating environment presents the key challenge of developing and sustaining medium to longer term financial planning.
 As for the wider public sector, a key area of uncertainty for the Board remains the future levels of funding it will receive.
 Its constituent authorities, on which the Board relies for a significant proportion of its funding, continue to anticipate cash reduction in funding levels, placing additional pressure on the Board to reduce its operating costs further, thereby providing a reduction in the level of council contributions required in future years.
-Additionally the Cabinet Office has indicated that the transitional funding for Individual Electoral Registration will potentially cease at the end of the UK Parliament term.
+Additionally the Cabinet Office has indicated that the transitional funding for Individual Electoral Registration will potentially cease at the end of 2019/20.
 This would mean that the Board would once again be wholly reliant on funding from its Constituent authorities.
+The UK and Scottish Governments are jointly working to deliver reform and streamline the current canvass requirements which should help towards offsetting the loss of funding from Cabinet Office.